gchq/stroom-docs/content/en/docs/glossary.md

 It also refers more generally to XML conforming to the `records:2` XML Schema which is used in a number of places in Stroom, including as the output format for the {{< element "DSParser" >}} and input for the {{< element "IndexingFilter" >}}.

+## Searchable

+A _Searchable_ is the term given the special searchable data sources that appear at the root of the explorer tree picker when selecting a data source.
+These data sources are special internal data sources that are not user managed content, unlike an {{< glossary "Index" >}}.
+They provide the means to search various aspects of Stroom's internals, such as the _Meta Store_ or _Processor Tasks_.

 ## Search Extraction

 The process of extracting un-indexed {{< glossary "Field" >}} values from the source {{< glossary "Event" >}}/Record to be used in search results.